 If you have notes, photos, social media postings or emails that represent cheating, abuse and other situations of that nature you will want to bring it to your attorney.
 Though most divorces are considered no fault divorces, this evidence may help the outcome of your case.

 If you are preparing for a divorce ensure that you have the experts on your side.
-Contact Gower Reddick and we can help you understand the divorce process and what your options are.
+Contact Gower Law PLC and we can help you understand the divorce process and what your options are.
 Divorces are difficult; let us help.